-If the fine remains unpaid Hampshire County Council will consider prosecution for the non-attendance.
+If the fine remains unpaid after the 28 day period Hampshire County Council will consider prosecution for the non-attendance.
 Payment methods are detailed on the Penalty Notices themselves.
 Penalties are to be paid to Hampshire County Council and revenue resulting from payment of penalties is used by the County Council to help cover the costs of issuing Penalty Notices and/or the cost of prosecuting recipients who do not pay.